Does Transliteration Help Multilingual Language Modeling?: Motivation and Background

-However, one of the major challenges in leveraging transfer between high-resource and low-resource languages is overcoming the script barrier.
-Script barrier exists when multiple closely related languages use different scripts. \citep{Anastasopoulos2019PushingTL} found that for morphological inflection, script barrier between closely related languages impedes cross-lingual learning.
+One of the major challenges in leveraging transfer between high-resource and low-resource languages is overcoming the script barrier.
+Script barrier exists when multiple closely related languages use different scripts. \citet{anastasopoulos-neubig-2019-pushing} found that for morphological inflection, script barrier between closely related languages impedes cross-lingual learning, and language relatedness improved cross-lingual transfer.
 Transliteration and phoneme-based techniques have been proposed to solve this issue.
-For example, \citep{murikinati-etal-2020-transliteration} expanded upon \citep{Anastasopoulos2019PushingTL} and showed that both transliteration and grapheme to phoneme (g2p) conversion removes script barrier and improves cross-lingual morphological inflection and \citep{Rijhwani2019ZeroshotNT} showed that pivoting low-resource languages to their closely related high-resource languages results in better zero shot entity linking capacity and used phoneme-based pivoting to overcome the script barrier. \citep{bharadwaj-etal-2016-phonologically} showed that phoneme representation outperformed orthographic representations for NER. \citep{Chaudhary2018AdaptingWE} also used phoneme representation to resolve script barrier and adapt word embeddings to low-resource languages. \citep{goyal-etal-2020-efficient} and \citep{song-etal-2020-pre} both utilized transliteration and showed that language relatedness was required for improving performance on NMT. \citep{amrhein-sennrich-2020-romanization} studied how transliteration improved NMT and came to the conclusion that transliteration offered significant improvement for low-resource languages with different scripts. \citep{khemchandani-etal-2021-exploiting} showed on Indo-Aryan languages that language relatedness could be exploited through transliteration along with bilingual lexicon-based pseudo-translation and aligned loss to incorporate low-resource languages into pretrained mBERT. \citep{muller-etal-2021-unseen} showed that for unseen languages, script barrier hindered transfer between low-resource and high-resource languages for MLLMs and transliteration removed this barrier.
-They showed that transliterating Uyghur, Buryat, Erzya, Sorani, Meadow Mari, and Mingrelian to Latin script and finetuning mBERT on the respective corpus with masked language modeling objective improved their downstream POS performance significantly. \citep{dhamecha-etal-2021-role} showed that transliterating Indo-Aryan languages improved MLLM performance.
+For example, \citet{murikinati-etal-2020-transliteration} expanded upon \citet{anastasopoulos-neubig-2019-pushing} and showed that both transliteration and grapheme to phoneme (g2p) conversion removes script barrier and improves cross-lingual morphological inflection and \citet{Rijhwani2019ZeroshotNT} showed that pivoting low-resource languages to their closely related high-resource languages results in better zero shot entity linking capacity and used phoneme-based pivoting to overcome the script barrier. \citet{bharadwaj-etal-2016-phonologically} showed that phoneme representation outperformed orthographic representations for NER. \citet{Chaudhary2018AdaptingWE} also used phoneme representation to resolve script barriers and adapt word embeddings to low-resource languages.